-For this reason, stolen vehicle recovery is still a major component in any telemetry service and having a great recovery infrastructure of land and air support plus a well-developed crime intelligence network is simply not enough.
+For this reason, stolen vehicle recovery is still a major component in any telemetry service, and having a great recovery infrastructure of land and air support plus a well-developed crime intelligence network is simply not enough.
 The probability of recovery increases materially if the vehicle has a working telematics device that has not been found,” says Bartmann

 Bartmann says it typically takes just minutes to locate and remove most devices resulting in poor stolen vehicle recovery rates.
 Furthermore, it takes less than an hour to strip most stolen vehicles for parts.
-Considering that this is the modus operandi for most stolen vehicles, rather than illicit export into neighbouring countries, time is of the essence.
+Considering that this is the modus operandi for most stolen vehicles, rather than illicit export into neighboring countries, time is of the essence.

 “Robust covert installation processes limit this risk.
 Here the size of the unit is critical.
 The smaller the unit the easier it is to hide,” he says.

 Fidelity SecureDrive boasts one of the smallest telematics and stolen vehicle recovery units in the market, enabled with the latest in advanced communications and Artificial Intelligence (AI) capabilities.

 Bartmann does, however, caution that being small is still not the ultimate silver bullet.
 “Being compact with great hardware that allows for secure channel fitments while maintaining great communications is key,” he says.